kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

     </div>
     ```

-  - Copy/Paste code into `Request.cshtml.cs` file
+  - Cut/Past this necessary code into the `Request.cshtml.cs` file.
+Notice it includes the `[Authorize]` attribute to ensure the page can only be rendered by authenticated users.

     ```csharp
     using Microsoft.AspNetCore.Authorization;
     using Microsoft.AspNetCore.Mvc.RazorPages;